-- Caffeine – increases the effect of synephrine on the body’s ability to burn fat but is also associated with greater risk for adverse heart-related effects [R, R]
+- Caffeine: increases the effect of synephrine on the body’s ability to burn fat but is also associated with greater risk for adverse heart-related effects [37, 52]

-- MAOIs (monoamine oxidase inhibitors, used to treat depression) – may cause increased blood pressure when taken with substances similar to synephrine [R]
+- MAOIs (monoamine oxidase inhibitors, used to treat depression): may cause increased blood pressure when taken with substances similar to synephrine

-- Gliclazide (taken to control diabetes) – may have an increased effect in reducing blood sugar when taken with synephrine [R]
+- Gliclazide (taken to control diabetes): may have an increased effect in reducing blood sugar when taken with synephrine

 Synephrine occurs naturally in certain species of plants:

-- Pill or supplement, often in combination with other ingredients
+Synephrine is also available as a supplement, often in combination with other ingredients.

-Evidence shows that it is safe to consume up to 50 mg per day of synephrine without caffeine.
-In combination with up to 320 mg of caffeine, it is only recommended to take up to 40 mg of synephrine per day [R].
+In clinical trials, 50 mg per day of synephrine did not produce adverse effects when taken without caffeine.
+In combination with up to 320 mg of caffeine, the studies did not use more than 40 mg of synephrine per day .